Near Otter Rock in Lincoln County, Oregon — The American West (Northwest)

 In 1778 Captain James Cook, aboard H.M.S.
 Resolution, made a landfall on the central Oregon coast.
 He commemorated the day by naming the headland Cape Foulweather.
 A famed mariner who had twice before explored the Pacific, Cook was sent to find the Northwest Passage, a mythical sea route through the continent.
 He could not find what did not exist, but Cook sailed north to the Arctic Ocean and charted much of the outer coast.
 (Submitted on February 4, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on February 5, 2018.
-This page originally submitted on February 4, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 73 times since then.
+It was originally submitted on February 4, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 120 times since then and 18 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on February 4, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.